Success For All

 - TSW enhance two-way communications by demonstrating effective listening skills.

-- TSW demonstrate the ability to prepare neat and efficient written communications using a keyboard.
+- TSW demonstrate the ability to prepare neat and efficient written communications online.

-- TSW demonstrate the ability to obtain information from the library and other sources by conducting research and report writing which reflects sound library and information-gathering skills.
+- TSW demonstrate the ability to obtain information from the library, internet, and other sources by conducting research and report writing which reflects sound library, online, and other information-gathering skills.

 Numeracy and Mathematical Skills